-Over the next couple of days, I’ll be posting a series of articles that will give you all the information you need to setup and run a successful summer camp business.
+We’ve created a series of articles that will give you all the information you need to setup and run a successful summer camp business.

 In this series of posts, we’ll give you tips and models for providing a quality programme for your campers and keep them coming back every school holiday.

 Running a Summer Camp business isn’t your typical 9-5.
 You will start early and finish late, you will be responsible for up to 500 campers (depending on your business model) and for the first couple of camps, you may operate at a loss!

 That said, running a camp is an extremely rewarding experience and can make a real difference to a young person’s life.
 Not only will they have an opportunity to take part in fun activities but they will also develop a sense of independence and make friends for life.

 At Summer Camps, Safety is Priority Number 1

 Safety of your camp and staff standards need to be of the highest of quality.
 Remember, parents are putting their trust in your organisation to look after their child and provide a positive experience – never take that lightly.

 The most important thing you should know is that you are operating as a child care service.
 Parents are looking for supervision for their child during the school holidays and you provide a service that does just that.
 Combine your child service with fun, engaging activities and you have a holiday camp business.